yorgoh/qiskit-metal/README.md

 Install [Conda](https://docs.Conda.io/projects/Conda/en/latest/user-guide/install/), a python environment manager.

-#### 3. Setup (Preferred)
+### 3. Setup (Preferred)

 To create the environment and install Metal you must be in the qiskit_metal folder created by the clone.
-If you are in the folder qiskit-metal folder, there will be an `environment.yml` used by Conda and a `setup.py` used by pip for installation.
+If you are in the folder qiskit-metal folder, there will be an `environment.yml` used by Conda for creating the environment and a `setup.py` used by pip for installation.

-For this section you will need to use the command line (or terminal).
-If you use github desktop, you can open one from the menu `Repository -> Open In....`
+If you use github desktop, you can open the qiskit_metal folder from the menu `Repository -> Open In....`